 The Digital Library Federation is a robust and diverse community of practitioners who advance research, teaching and learning through the application of digital library research, technology and services.
 DLF serves as a resource and catalyst for collaboration among digital library developers, project managers, and all who are invested in digital library issues.

 DLF promotes work on the following:

 - Digital stewardship and curation, including research data management and aggregation and preservation services for digital collections

 - Digital library services that expand access to digital resources for research, teaching, and learning

 The DLF Program

-The DLF is lead by the DLF Program Director, with guidance provided by the CLIR Board and its associated DLF Advisory Committee, in response and support of the work and contributions of DLF community members.
+The DLF is led by the DLF Director, with guidance provided by the CLIR Board and its associated DLF Advisory Committee, in response and support of the work and contributions of DLF community members.
 Programmatic directions and initiatives are driven by discussions at the annual DLF Forum.
 Funding for DLF initiatives comes from membership dues and grants.
 For programmatic information, visit DLF on CLIR’s website.

 The DLF Forum